 The RemObjects Silver compiler will evolve as the official Swift language evolves, but our goal is not to drive the Swift language forward (and diverge from Apple's standard) ourselves, but rather to provide a compiler and language – for .NET, Cocoa and Java – that will feel like "true Swift" to everyone familiar with the language.

 That said, RemObjects Silver does adds a few features to the standard Swift language to make it fit better on all the platforms it supports.
 These are covered under Language Extensions.
 It also has a few notable differences and limitations, as covered under Differences and Limitations.

 - Learn Swift (External Links to Swift Tutorials not specific to Silver)

 - Language Extensions in Silver

 - Work with Silver in Fire on Mac

 - Work with Silver in Visual Studio on Windows

 - The four Platforms — .NET, Java/Android, Cocoa and Island

-- Sugar — An optional cross-platform base library
+- Elements RTL — An optional cross-platform base library

 - EUnit — A cross-platform unit testing framework